-The second factor that has led to unprecedented prosperity according to William J. Bernstein is reason, and more specifically science.
+The second factor that led to unprecedented prosperity, according to William J. Bernstein, is reason, specifically science.
 (1) While I agree with Bernstein about the centrality of reason to the expansion of prosperity, I differ with him on his analysis of the origins of scientific rationalism.

 Bernstein subscribes to a widely held view that places Greek science at the height of ancient science.
 When Rome collapsed in the fifth century, scientific knowledge was lost to the West for nearly a thousand years until the rediscovery of classical studies during the Renaissance.
 Only then did science recover and become what it is today.

 Rodney Stark has a different take.
-Stark points out that Greek science, despite its notable achievements, was fatally flawed.
+Despite its notable achievements, stark points out that Greek science was fatally flawed.

 There are three reasons for this.
 First, Greek conceptions of the gods were inadequate to allow them to serve as conscious creators.
 Second, the Greeks conceived of the universe as not only eternal but as locked into endless cycles of progress and decay.
 Third, prompted by defining various heavenly bodies as actual gods, the Greeks transformed inanimate objects into living creatures capable of aims, emotions, and desires – thus short-circuiting the search for physical theories. …